hellmarbecker/blog/_drafts/2021-08-13-schema-evolution-in-apache-druid.markdown

 We are going to create a very simplistic [datasource (that's what we call the tables inside Druid](https://docs.imply.io/latest/druid/ingestion/#datasources)).
 It is going to have just two rows of data and two columns: a timestamp and an integer.

+## Getting Started

 Create an inline datasource in the Druid Wizard and paste the following bit of data:
 ```
 ts,value
 2021-01-01,1
 2021-01-02,2
 ```
-Go through all the steps of schema creation, accepting the defaults.
-Choose weekly segments, because we want to add more data in the next steps.
+Go through all the steps of schema creation.
+Make sure you use the CSV parser (see blow for an example); otherwise, accept the defaults.
+Choose monthly segments, because we want to add more data in the next steps.
 Again, continue through all the steps, accepting the defaults.

 Pick a meaningful name for your datasource, for instance `schema_evolution`.
 By default, Druid suggests `inline_data` as the data source name for pasted data, which makes it too easy to mix up data from different experiments, creating a lot more schema evolution than you probably want to handle.